-The Trust's main source of income is the rent paid by Bunnings and other customers for leasing their respective premises from the Trust.
+The Trust's main source of income is the rent paid by Bunnings and other large format retail customers for leasing their respective premises from the Trust.
 Rent is generally based on the area of the property leased by the customer, and does not have reference to the customer's turnover at the premises.
-Growth in rental income typically comes from acquiring additional leased properties and from increases in rent from existing properties.
+Growth in rental income typically comes from increases in rent from existing properties and acquiring additional leased properties.
 Rents from existing properties grow as a result of annual rent increases and periodic market reviews in accordance with the lease.
-Rental growth may also occur with upgrades to existing properties, which increase the lettable area.
+Rental growth may also occur with upgrades to existing properties, which increase the lettable area, and repositioning of properties when vacancies occur.